PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening another pull request.

-The latest implementation unit completes the immutable `ConversionRequest` read boundary inside the direct exporter.
-All 36 option reads now use `request.get`, artifact selection continues through `ArtifactPlan`, and the original `kwargs` object is referenced only when constructing the request.
+The latest implementation unit moves SavedModel/PyTorch-specific preparation settings into a requested-exporter resolver.
+Unrequested output paths, persistence, PyTorch timeout, shape hints, and test data are no longer read;
+custom input data is read only for integer calibration or PyTorch artifacts.
+The immutable `ConversionRequest` remains the sole option source.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.